 NUMBER OF MEETINGS OF THE BOARD

 During the year 10 (Ten) Board meetings were convened and held.
 Thedetails of the Board Meetings are given in Corporate Governance Report.

 MANAGERIAL REMUNERATION & PARTICULARS OF EMPLOYEES

-The details regarding the number of women employees vis-a-vis the total number ofemployees in each group is also given as herein below:
+The details regarding the number of women employees vis--vis thetotal number of employees in each group is also given as herein below:

 DECLARATION BY INDEPENDENT DIRECTORS

 All Independent directors have given a declaration that they meet thecriteria of independence as laid down under Section 149(6) of Companies Act 2013 and SEBI(Listing Obligations & Disclosure Requirements) Regulations 2015.
 Statement ofdeclaration required under Section 149(6) have been obtained from the IndependentDirectors.